cornernote/gii-modeldoc-generator/README.md

 ## Usage

-Ensure you have `--- BEGIN GenerateProperties ---` and `--- END GenerateProperties ---` in each of your models, for example:
+Ensure you have `--- BEGIN ModelDoc ---` and `--- END ModelDoc ---` in each of your models, for example:

 ```php
 /**